 Fatima is passionate about maternal health.
 In 2017 she started training Traditional Birth Attendants (TBAs), who support women to safely deliver their babies, as well as supplying important nutrition and reproductive health information.
 By 2018, Fatima had already trained 200 TBAs across eight communities.
 At the same time she began studying for a BSc in Midwifery at the University for Development Studies in Tamale, bringing her a step closer to her long-term goal of starting a maternity home.

-As the regional chair of her CAMA chapter, Fatima has thrown the full weight of her medical experience and expertise behind CAMA’s efforts to fight child marriage and teenage pregnancy through advocacy and action for girls’ education, and sees CAMA’s influence as a driver of development.
+As the regional chair of her CAMFED Association chapter, Fatima has thrown the full weight of her medical experience and expertize behind their efforts to fight child marriage and teenage pregnancy.
+Through advocacy and action for girls’ education, Fatima sees the influence of the CAMFED Association as a driver of development.

-“Soon CAMA, the great CAMFED alumnae association, will rule the whole nation, because the hand that stirs the pot can equally rule the nation.”
+“Soon CAMA, the great CAMFED Association, will rule the whole nation, because the hand that stirs the pot can equally rule the nation.”